ASSISTANTanswers your team can act on

 GENERAL

 "What counts as gross margin here?
-Restrict the data to last year."
+Restrict it to last year."

 See rules in action →